 The Investment Committee reviews the investment portfolio for compliance with the investment policies, objectives and restrictions established by UMF Funds.
 The Committee meets at least quarterly.
-In addition, David S. Bell routinely participates in Investment Committee meetings but does not have a vote.
+In addition, David S. Bell, President and Executive Director of the Foundation, routinely participates in Investment Committee meetings but does not have a vote.